GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/schema-editing-access/en.md

 ## How to use

-Decide what users can edit the schema by selecting the appropriate configuration from the dropdown in the "Plugin Settings > Schema Editing Access" tab on the Settings page:
+Decide what users can edit the schema by selecting the appropriate configuration from the dropdown in the "Plugin Configuration > Schema Editing Access" tab on the Settings page:

 - `"Admin users"` (capability: `manage_options`)
 - `"Admin + Editor users"` (capability: `edit_others_posts`)